 Presentism means judging past actions by today’s standards, maintaining an unrealistic adherence to present-day attitudes, or the tendency to interpret past events in terms of modern values and concepts.

 Readers and viewers are not the only ones who can fall into this trap; authors and scriptwriters can as well.
 A fearful writer might sugar coat actions they don’t like (or think their audience won’t embrace).
 A biased writer may purposefully skew reader/viewer perception toward a current cultural norm or political statement.
-Even Outlander writers often give a PC “cleanse” to the book material.
+Even Outlander writers often give a current “cleanse” to the book material.
 (More on this later).
 Presentism manifests itself in several ways and often obstructs your ability to truly appreciate this genre..

 Even Jamie tried to make us understand this concept: